by Chris Wayan, 2007-2012

 The relief map below, of the land without vegetation, shows Azorea on the left and Atlantis on the right, with the Atlantic Deep snaking between them.
 (Spain's in the upper right, the Caribbean in the lower left).
 Lacy, crazy coasts like these repeat all over Abyssia--you can see why it took five years to finish the relief and painting of this globe!

-Intro - Coastlines and Names - Holes - NW Sounds - Titanis - North - Sargasso Desert - Leptaurs - East
+Intro - Coastlines and Names - Holes - NW Sounds - Titanis - North - Sargasso Desert - Leptaurs - West - East

 Our sea-floor's peppered with volcanoes, far more than anyone expected.
 These are a bit of an scientific and esthetic problem on Abyssia--what's the tectonic explanation for all those conical pits?
 Abyssian geology would madden any Terran--but it's worth noting the reverse is true, too.
 Why not an active mantle with a lot of puckers where crust is crunched in a "downdraft", a world with rifts that pull inward instead of spreading?
 This isn't theoretical: puckers like this can be found on Venus ("inward" coronae), and the hottest convection system of all has lots of them: we call them sunspots.
 No volcanic cones on the sun!